johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-07-23-using-webpacks-defineplugin-with-typescript/index.md

 ---
-title: "Understanding Webpack's DefinePlugin (and using with TypeScript)"
+title: "Understanding webpack's DefinePlugin (and using with TypeScript)"
 authors: johnnyreilly
-tags: [compile-time constants, TypeScript, defineplugin, Webpack]
+tags: [typescript, webpack]
 hide_table_of_contents: false
 ---